 List any pieces, including a link, that need to be paid.
 Clearly mark which pieces are paid or unpaid.
 You can use any format you like as long as this is clear.
 Many people put past work in a spoiler tag and put unpaid work on top in the open.
 Some also track total wages or legend tracker, but this is optional (but recommended if interested in a legend, to save counting time later).

 Pay is determined by what quality category the curation falls under (Concise and In-Depth).
 Keep in mind that the wage-payer can adjust pay from these categories based on their own judgment.
 Extra effort will be rewarded while a lack of it will be deducted from.
 These ranks are just guidelines of what to expect:

 These curations should preface any in-depth curation, and provide a list of 5-10 points (similar to a bulleted list, although format is flexible) comprising the most salient successes and opportunities for improvement in the artwork and justifying your expertise level for each category.
 While they, of course, don’t have to go too in-depth, you still need to briefly mention the hows and the whys of what you’re pointing out, including a brief suggestion on how to fix any negative aspects.

 For the visual section, we expect you to evaluate the pieces of art provided with both a Concise and an In-Depth curation.
-Samples of reasonable evaluations can be found in the Art subsection on individual pieces by other Curators.
+Samples of reasonable evaluations can be found in the Art section on individual pieces by other Curators.
 You should also accompany the evaluation with a final verdict.